Historic Sites In Montana. More Than Just Parks has 10 incredible must-see sites for you to visit.

 6. Bannock Ghost Town

 Our next historic site in Montana is not just for Halloween.
-At #6 we have Bannock Ghost Town.
+It’s Bannock Ghost Town.

 Bannack has its roots in the second half of the nineteenth century: it was the first town in this state where the search for gold took place.
 Shortly after Gold was discovered in Grasshopper Creek, the city of Bannock, Montana was founded to house all the folks who arrived seeking their fortune.